jdp/jarg/README.rst

     $ jarg foo
     {"foo": null}

-You can also write JSON directly, using the `name:=value` syntax.
+You can also write literal values directly, using the `name:=value` syntax.
 That lets you write things like booleans, lists, and explicit strings::

     $ jarg foo:=true bar:=\"123\"